 He will then escort you for the next 2 hours to three different lookouts to see Guyana Kaieteur Falls.
 Sturdy shoes are recommended.

-Or your other option would be to travel inland from Georgetown.
-This takes approximately 5 days and is best arranged by a tour company as transport in Guyana is sparse.
-It would make reaching Guyana Kaieteur Falls a real adventure trip of a lifetime.
+Your other option is to travel inland from Georgetown.
+This takes approximately 5 days and is best arranged by a tour company, as transport in Guyana is sparse.

 If you are looking for Guyana tours or planning a trip to Guyana with a tour company, you will find the list of Guyana tour operators here.

-RELATED POST – How to Book your Trip to Kaieteur Falls
+RELATED POST – How to Book Your Trip to Kaieteur Falls

 Most people who plan to visit Kaieteur Falls will base themselves in the capital of Georgetown.
 This is what we did.
-We wanted somewhere clean, comfortable, affordable, and well located.
+We wanted somewhere clean, comfortable, affordable, and well-located.

-It’s hard to find much information on affordable accommodation options in Georgetown, however, we stayed at Rima Guesthouse and had a great stay.
+It’s hard to find much information on affordable accommodation options in Georgetown; however, we stayed at Rima Guesthouse and had a great stay.

 CLICK HERE to check prices and availability for more hotels and guesthouses in Georgetown.